tud-hri/joan/README.md

 ## modules
 ### modules.datarecorder.widget.datarecorder.py
-reads the corresponding .ui file and does all the action needed for this widget
+reads the corresponding .uis file and does all the action needed for this widget
-### modules.datarecorder.widget.datarecorder.ui
+### modules.datarecorder.widget.datarecorder.uis
 definition of the gui
 ### modules.datarecorder.action.datarecorder.py
 does all the action to get the datarecorder initializing and working